xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Spec.typ

 #set text(font: "New Computer Modern", size: 11pt)
 #set page(margin: 1in)
 #set heading(numbering: "1.")

 = Introduction

-This document provides a natural language companion to the `Spec.lean* file in Mathlib4.
-The file defines the spectrum functor $\mathrm{Spec}$ from commutative rings to locally ringed spaces, which is fundamental to algebraic geometry.
+This document provides a natural language companion to the `Spec.lean` file in Mathlib4.
+The file defines the spectrum functor $"Spec"$ from commutative rings to locally ringed spaces, which is fundamental to algebraic geometry.
 The construction proceeds in three stages, building up structure incrementally: first as topological spaces, then as sheafed spaces, and finally as locally ringed spaces.

 The spectrum construction is the bridge between algebra and geometry, allowing us to translate problems about rings into geometric problems about spaces and vice versa.